Children's Hospital is part of the UPMC family.

 A resource for our network of referring physicians.

 For more information about research, please call our main office at 412-692-6438.

-The Pediatric Imaging Research Center (PIRC) is an interdisciplinary research center operated by the Department of Pediatric Radiology at Children's Hospital of Pittsburgh of UPMC.
+The Pediatric Imaging Research Center (PIRC) is an interdisciplinary research center operated by the Department of Pediatric Radiology at UPMC Children's Hospital of Pittsburgh.
 The center conducts research in and provides access to state-of-the-art diagnostic imaging technologies related to the diagnosis and treatment of diseases in children and young adults.

 The PIRC is staffed by pediatric radiologists, research technologists, research engineers, research nurses, research coordinators, systems administrators, research assistants, as well as graduate students, postdoctoral fellows, and medical students.

 The PIRC provides access to advanced imaging and image post-processing methods for collaborators involved in basic and clinical research at Children's Hospital and the University of Pittsburgh School of Medicine for the purpose of advancing the research goals of both institutions.
 Fulfillment of this mission is guided by the following specific aims:

 As a core research center, conduct original research in new methods and applications of diagnostic imaging modalities relating to children and young adults.